nsrau/azure-docs.it-it/articles/storage/blobs/data-lake-storage-migrate-on-premises-HDFS-cluster.md

     -ls -R  wasb://<container_name>@<blob_service_endpoint>/
     ```

-   * Sostituire il segnaposto `<blob_service_endpoint>` con il nome dell'endpoint del servizio BLOB.
+   * Replace the `<blob_service_endpoint>` placeholder with the name of your blob service endpoint.

-   * Sostituire il segnaposto `<account_key>` con la chiave di accesso dell'account.
+   * Replace the `<account_key>` placeholder with the access key of your account.

-   * Sostituire il segnaposto `<container-name>` con il nome del contenitore.
+   * Replace the `<container-name>` placeholder with the name of your container.

-7. Copiare i dati da Hadoop HDFS a Data Box archiviazione BLOB nel contenitore creato in precedenza.
-Se non viene trovata la directory in cui si esegue la copia, il comando lo crea automaticamente.
+7. Copy data from the Hadoop HDFS to Data Box Blob storage, into the container that you created earlier.
+If the directory that you are copying into is not found, the command automatically creates it.

     ```
     hadoop distcp \